 All new mentors receive free initial training where the details of the programme will be explained and mentoring skills will be explored.
 You will also have the option of attending further refresher events free of charge.
 These are currently being delivered as online sessions.

 Mentors will receive a Mentor Handbook, which contains all the specific information about the programme as well as information about mentoring.
-Mentors are given access to the online workspace ‘NOW’ where there is a separate area for mentors to join discussions and view further guidance on the programme content and a dedicated AUA Microsoft Teams area for PgCert mentors.
+Mentors are given access to the online workspace ‘NOW’ where there is a separate area for mentors to view further guidance on the programme content and a dedicated AUA Microsoft Teams area for PgCert mentors.

 The AUA’s Teaching and Learning Manager and the Professional Development Coordinator are on hand to answer any queries you may have about the programme.
 There is also a Lead Mentor in place to provide guidance and support on mentoring as well as a Mentor Representative on the Board of Studies who can offer advice.

 - Have a UK or Republic of Ireland (or equivalent) postgraduate qualification